sami12rom/Focus-Buddy-Pomodoro-Timer/README.md

 ### Strategic Notes

 - **The pet system is an underexploited moat.** Study Bunny has the highest user sentiment in academic research on gamified focus apps purely because of pet emotional attachment.
-Focus Buddy's evolution system is more sophisticated — the gap is that the pet isn't yet present in widgets, breaks, or the stats experience.
-Bringing the pet to more surfaces is higher leverage than adding any new feature.
+Focus Buddy's evolution system is more sophisticated, and the pet now appears in the pre-session and break rituals.
+Bringing the pet further into widgets and stats remains higher leverage than adding generic productivity features.
 - **App blocking is the clearest path to monetization.** Without it, the premium offering relies entirely on cosmetic unlocks.
 Every successfully monetised timer app has app blocking behind the paywall.
 - **ADHD positioning costs nothing.** Tiimo won Apple's iPhone App of the Year 2025 on ADHD positioning alone.
 Focus Buddy's soft gamification and companion are inherently ADHD-friendly.
 A few App Store keyword and screenshot changes could meaningfully move downloads with zero engineering.